 “Whilst the impact of Brexit is still uncertain, full AEO status demonstrates that we’re able to provide maximum support for all customers involved in UK trade,” explained John Simkins, Transmec UK’s general manager.

 “It’s also important to note that we can arrange all customs documentation even if we’re not transporting the goods.”

 To complement the UK award, Transmec is also applying for AEO status for its companies in Italy and Romania.

 Further Brexit-related plans will see Transmec UK expand its overseas department based in Birmingham.
 The existing team has many years’ experience of clearing customs for shipments to and from non EU territories.

-Warehouse space is also being made available for importers wishing to avoid any risk of disruption at ports by storing additional goods in the UK ahead of the scheduled Brexit day, March 29, 2019.
+Warehouse space is also being made available for importers wishing to avoid any risk of disruption at ports by storing additional goods in the UK.

 To discuss your specific requirements please contact us